kn9ts/community-resume/README.md

 Link: [Frodo Github Repo](https://github.com/kn9ts/frodo)

 Frodo is a Go mini web framework inspired by the sweet/beautiful parts that make up Laravel(php), Slim (php) and ExpressJS(node.js).
 I have inspired a couple members of the community, and also inviting them to join and contribute what might be the 1st open source Go web app framework built in Africa.

 ---

+## Nairobi JavaScript Barcamp
+Held on: **1st Aug, 2015**

+Attendance: **38**

+This is/was the meetup to get feedback, ideas, raise issues and complaints, and be solved as they are raised.
+This meetup would then depict the future of the community not only in our meetups but with ideas contributed by the community being implemented.

+A few of example of what to expect from the community as decided within the meetup:

+- nairobi javascript weekly podcast
+- github site to intergrate jekyll for blogging
+- personalised emails from domain name for the community
+- javascript/web technology outreach program to universities and colleges
+- a focus on specific web technologies such as angularjs, phonegap on their different platform impacts
+- our 1st community contributed/built tools (open source)
+- out own hacker news from [telescopeapp.com](telescopeapp.com) (for workshop request and opinionated voting)

+---